-Simple as it sounds, practical advice helps as much as the logistical stuff.
+Simple as it sounds, practical advice helps as much as logistical tips, too.

-Physically, then, it’s helpful to keep the heavy stock items on or close to the ground, and lighter stock higher up on shelves.
-This will keep the racking from toppling over and make it easier for your engineers to get the stock they need without hurting themselves.
+Physically, it’s helpful to keep the heavy stock items on or close to the ground, and lighter stock higher up on shelves.
+This will keep the racking from toppling over and make it easier for your engineers to get the stock they need, significantly decreasing the likelihood of hurting themselves.

-It’s as easy as the light stuff high-up, the heavy items low down, yet you’d be surprised how few people do this well (not to mention safely).
+It’s as easy as putting the light stuff high-up, and the heavy items low down.
+Obvious as it seems, you’d be surprised just how few people do this well, not to mention safely.

-A good ol’ fashioned tidy is always going to be helpful.
-You never know what old or ‘missing’ stock you’ll find during a clean-up, and you can also clear away outdated parts (even selling them on if they’re better used elsewhere) to help make space for stock you do want.
+Besides, you never know what old or ‘missing’ stock you’ll find during a clean-up, and you can also clear away outdated parts (even selling them on if they’re better used elsewhere) to help make space for the stock you do want.

 8. Train your engineers to manage the stockroom space.

-Digital stock control offers a fantastic solution to managing stock better than any paper-based system could.
-Though it’s true of any system, to use it well, engineers need training.
+Digital stock and inventory control offers a fantastic solution to managing your stockroom far better than any paper-based system could.
+Though it’s true, in order to use it well, engineers need training.

 No matter what solution you use for organising your stock, be sure to train your engineers in how to use it—and in using it consistently—otherwise, your perfectly laid-out stockroom will soon become a disorganised mess.

-Follow this advice and you should soon have a stockroom that works perfectly for your field service business.
-And if you don’t, here’s a final insight from Michel:
+By following the advice above, you should soon have a stockroom that works perfectly for your business.